Santos-uprety/Simple-Calculator/README.md

 ### Existing Features

-Our calculator app is easy and convenient to use and is designed to be user-friendly.
+Our calculator is easy and convenient to use and is designed to be user-friendly.
 It can perform basic arithmetic operations, such as addition, subtraction, multiplication and division.

 ### Features Left to Implement
-* One of the features left to implement in our calculator app is the ability to handle decimal points.
-Currently, our app only works with integers, which limits its functionality and accuracy.
+* One of the features left to implement in our calculator is the ability to handle decimal points.
+Currently, our calculator only works with integers, which limits its functionality and accuracy.
 We need to modify our code to accept and process decimal inputs and outputs, as well as round them appropriately.
 Another feature we need to upgrade is our equation solver.
 Right now, it can only handle basic arithmetic operations, but we want to expand it to include more complex expressions, such as fractions, exponents, roots, trigonometry, and logarithms.
 This will require us to implement a parser and an evaluator for the equations, as well as a user interface that allows the user to enter and edit them easily.

 ****
 ## Technologies